Laurie Glenn Norris

 Cumberland County Facts and Folklore (Nimbus, 2009)

 Haunted Girl: Esther Cox & The Great Amherst Mystery was a finalist for the 2013 Democracy 250 Atlantic Book Award for Historical Writing.
-Since 2015 it has been optioned to be made into a feature film.
+Between 2015 and 2021, it was optioned to be made into a feature film.